Compositional theories for host-core languages: Related work, Discussions and Future Work

-Patently, $\host^{*}$ can supply information in circuits by decideing their construction, for instance injecting in a circuit $\promote{\mathbf{zero}}$ when some event is satisfied and $\promote{\mathbf{uno}}$ otherwise.
-Anyway, it must be made clear that in real cases, the interoperability between the involved languages is usually stronger and more complex. }

-Even in front of an improvement of the expressive power, a ``realistic'' version of communication able to reflect real language interoperability, necessarily requires a notion of \emph{casting} between host and core types.
-In fact, some host types $X$ can be ``isomorphic'' to types of the shape $\Ctype{\ptype}{I}{A}$ of promoted core terms.
-For example, we could have a boolean type $\boldbool$ and state it is equivalent to a type $\Ctype{\ptype}{I}{\boldbit}$, where $\boldbit$ is the core type of bits.
-It is natural to think to add a constant $\mathbf{cast}:\Ctype{\ptype}{I}{A}\mapsto X$ that allows $\host$ to explicitly read results of the evaluation in $\core$.
-Clearly, reverse directed casting can be also considered, implementing a full notion of interoperability where interaction can flow in both directions.
-These considerations will be crucial in future work, in particular for the definition and study of the operational semantics (see section below).
+More expressive languages can arise from more complex forms of interaction.
+At the level of the mixed type theory, a ``realistic'' version of communication able to reflect real language interoperability necessarily requires a notion of \emph{casting} between host and core types.
+Some host types $X$ can be ``isomorphic'' to types of the shape $\Ctype{\ptype}{I}{A}$ of promoted core terms.
+For example, one could have a boolean type $\boldbool$ and state it is equivalent to a type $\Ctype{\ptype}{I}{\boldbit}$, where $\boldbit$ is the core type of bits.
+It is natural to think of adding a constant $\mathbf{cast}:\Ctype{\ptype}{I}{A}\mapsto X$ that allows $\host$ to explicitly read results of the evaluation in $\core$.
+One could consider also a reverse casting implementing a bi-directional notion of interoperability.